ciarandg/grupetto/README.md

 &nbsp;

-**grupetto** is an app that creates a system-wide overlay with live statistics about your ride:
+**grupetto** is an app that creates a system-wide overlay with live statistics about your ride, and transmits the metrics as a BLE power meter.

 <p align="center">
 <img width="500" alt="Dougmeister" src="https://user-images.githubusercontent.com/17497673/192136344-e649bfd8-1d8b-452c-ab5f-9aff84118e25.gif">